 In countries where only one religion is allowed, professing allegiance to God can be required by dictate.
 However, in a democratic society that emphasizes freedom, choice, individualism and diversity, can the motto speak for the nation?
 Surveys continue to find that most Americans profess belief in God.
 But whose understanding of God these citizens believe in or might agree to trust is another matter altogether.

-In considering the implications of “In God We Trust,” we will inevitably confront a number of questions: Could the motto be misconstrued to suggest that God supports the efforts (whatever they may be) of those who claim His allegiance?
+In considering the implications of “In God We Trust,” we will inevitably confront a number of questions: Could the motto be misconstrued to suggest that God supports the efforts (whatever they may be) of those who claim allegiance to Him?
 Are people justified in believing that their perspective is right and assuming that God is behind it?
 Is God required to back the plans and policies of those who profess confidence in Him?

 While a deeply divided America engaged in a bloody civil war, President Abraham Lincoln addressed the danger of such assumptions.
 On March 4, 1865, a little more than a month before his assassination, Lincoln declared of the two warring factions that “both read the same Bible, and pray to the same God; and each invokes His aid against the other.
 It may seem strange that any men should dare to ask a just God’s assistance in wringing their bread from the sweat of other men’s faces; but let us judge not that we be not judged.
 The prayers of both could not be answered; that of neither has been answered fully.
 The Almighty has His own purposes. . . .”